pypa/setuptools/docs/userguide/entry_point.rst

 Advertising Behavior
 ====================

-Console scripts are one use of the more general concept of entry points.
+Console/GUI scripts are one use of the more general concept of entry points.
 Entry points more generally allow a packager to advertise behavior for discovery by other libraries and applications.
 This feature enables "plug-in"-like functionality, where one library solicits entry points and any number of other